Midnight, Texas: Casting

 At the end of June 2016, it was announced that Jason Lewis promoted to a series regular which had been written as a guest starring/recurring interpreting to Joe Strong.
 On January 11, 2017, it was announced that Bob Jesser has booked recurring role in the series as Shawn Lovell, Creek's protective father.
 On July 26, 2017, it was announced that Breeda Wool will appear in an episode playing Bowie, described as a "regal, formidable angel warrior".

 Simultaneously with the announcement of the renewal, it was confirmed that Yul Vazquez and Sarah Ramos would not return as series regulars for the second season.

 On July 21, 2018, three new recurring roles were announced.
 Nestor Carbonell and Jaime Ray Newman were cast as Kai and Patience Lucero, owners of the new Crystal Desert lodge, while Josh Kelly was booked as Walker Chisum, an openly gay demon hunter with an "intense connection" to Joe.
 Trace Lysette was cast in a guest role as "a dark witch bearing a shocker for the town's resident good witch."

 Filming

 The pilot was filmed in April 2016 in Albuquerque and Las Vegas, New Mexico.
 The rest of the production of the first season also took place in Santa Fe, Bernalillo and Belen, employing over 450 New Mexico crew members and approximately 1,800 New Mexico background talent, and wrapped up in February 2017.
 Most of the scenes were shot at night and once wrapped at 7 or 8 a.m., five times a week.

+Release

 Marketing

 The official trailer of the series was released on March 20, 2017.